Paul Theroux: Personal life

-His 2017 semi-autobiographical novel Mother Land (and an earlier related short story published in The New Yorker magazine and set in Puerto Rico) refer to an older son born from a college relationship; he and his unmarried partner are said to have given the boy up for adoption, though this individual apparently came back into his life at some point.
+Theroux's 2017 semi-autobiographical novel Mother Land (and earlier related short story in The New Yorker, set in Puerto Rico) refer to an older son born in Puerto Rico in 1961 where his college girlfriend and he had travelled for the birth, giving the baby up for adoption; later, Theroux's son returned into his life.

 When Theroux was in Uganda, his friends found him a teaching position at Makerere University in Kampala.
-There he met Anne Castle, a British graduate student teaching at an upcountry girls' secondary school in Kenya, via Voluntary Service Overseas.
+There he met Anne Castle, an English graduate student teaching at an upcountry girls' secondary school in Kenya, via Voluntary Service Overseas.
 They married in 1967.
-After leaving Asia and Dorset, they moved to South London, England in 1971, because it was cheaper than the United States.
+After leaving Asia and Dorset, they moved to south London in 1971, because it was cheaper than the United States.
 They had two sons: Marcel and Louis, both of whom are writers and documentarians.
 Theroux and Castle divorced in 1993.

 Theroux married a second time to Sheila Donnelly, on November 18, 1995.
 His wife runs a luxury travel/hotel PR agency.
 They reside in Hawaii and Cape Cod, Massachusetts.
+Theroux also has a stepson, Brendan Donnelly.